Server

 endpoints.go

-go.mod declares the module path you put in the manifest:
+go.mod declares the module path you put in the manifest, and requires core’s module:

 module tinycld.org/packages/example